cwlroda/issie/README.md

 # HLP 2021 Project
 This is the HLP group project for team 5.
+The code is made to act as the GUI library for the Issie application.
+It's aim is to be able to replace the currently used library.
+The code allows you to add a different range of symbols to your canvas and connect them together using wires.
+The symbol creation is handled by the [symbol.fs](./src/Render/symbol.fs) while the wire creation is handled by [buswire.fs] (./src/Render/buswire.fs).
+The sheet module written in [sheet.fs] (./src/Render/sheet.fs) is used for the overall control of the system with function such as copy, past, drag, and select etc.

 ## Running the Demo

 #### First time running